-“A poltergeist will usually claim to be whatever its human observers believe it to be” - Rupert Mathews
+“A poltergeist will usually claim to be whatever its human observers believe it to be” - Poltergeists & Other Hauntings (Rupert Mathews.
+2009)

 In 1972, Canadian Dr. G. Owen decided to conduct an experiment testing his theory that, “Ghosts have an objective reality, but they are created out of the minds of those who see them.”
 A ghost, he proposed, was basically a hallucination created by those who believed in it.